 A 23 I went travelling and fell in love with the UK.
 London, the city of rebels welcomed me well.
-Like my parents I became an immigrant but unlike them I decided there was no going back for me.
-I was granted the privilege of becoming a British Citizen in 2008 and to this date I consider this to be my greatest achievement.
+Like my parents I became an immigrant but unlike them I decided there was no going back.
+I was granted the privilege of becoming a British Citizen in 2008 and to this date I consider this to be one of my great achievements.

 I worked for 12 years in social care, dealing with real-life cases of loss, trauma, recovery and hope.
 Working with both victims and offenders reinforced my empathy for people’s personal experiences.
 Everyone has the right to change including me so at 35 I decided to go back to college.
 I felt empowered by the realization that it’s never too late to learn.
 Soon after my first graduation in 2014 I left my job but being a full-time psychic wasn’t that easy.

 Sadly, there is still a huge stigma attached to psychics.
 I’ve been ridiculed on many occasions when I revealed my profession and was often treated as a joke act when I worked at private events.
 My frustration inspired me to investigate the parallels between therapy and spiritual practices in an academic setting so I embarked on a second graduation.
 My dissertation validated what I already knew: psychics and therapists facilitate the same process: self discovery, renewed sense of purpose, direction and identity.
 I started to integrate my skills in my practice, using a robust ethical framework which gave me respectability as a psychic as well as a psychotherapist.

 As my reputation grew, invitations to travel abroad followed and today I travel all over the world to give private consultations, lectures and workshops.
 My 40s have brought me unexpected surprises.
 I’m proud of my achievements but wise enough not to be deluded.
 I am not a guru who will miraculously change people’s lives.
 I keep vanity at bay and keep things simple.
 The rest comes naturally.